Super1Windcloud/tauri-shadcn/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a crash, error, or other unusual behaviour for audio-courier
+about: Report a crash, error, or other unusual behaviour for App
 title: ""
 labels: bug
 assignees: ""